NomicFoundation/hardhat/docs/tutorial/07_setting-up-the-front-end.md

 # 7. Setting up the front-end

 With the backend contract written and tested, the next step is to have a front end for users to interact with it.
 Typically this front end is a web page executing
 JavaScript.
-This way the user can interact with the decentralized application (dapp) and the Ethereum blockchain without having to rely on the web server.
+This way the user can interact with the decentralized application (dapp) and the Ethereum blockchain without having to send any private information to the web server.
 For this tutorial we chose to use Facebook's [React Framework](https://reactjs.org/tutorial/tutorial.html).

 Browsers don't have native support for Ethereum yet.
 To use a dapp users need to install a wallet browser extension, such as [MetaMask](https://metamask.io/).
-This kind of extension injects an Ethereum provider object into the browse that can be accessed from JavaScript code running in a web page.
+Wallet browser extensions provide the JavaScript running inside the web page with an object, called a provider, that is used to access the API.

 ## Setting up a React application

-The first step to create the React application that will serve the code to talk to the Ethereum blockchain we need to create a React project:
+React development requires a server-side application to serve the content to the browser.

 1. Open a terminal and change to the project root directory.
 2. Create the project: